-No, it’s not Mexico’s Independence Day.
+No, it’s not Mexico’s Independence Day

 First things first: Mexico gained their independence from Spain on September 16, 1810 — more than 50 years before Cinco de Mayo even became a holiday!
 It’s a common misconception, but the true significance of today’s festivities lies in the Battle of Puebla, fought on May 5, 1862 between Mexico and France.
 Despite strong regional differences, Mexico was able to unify as a country and a cultural identity in order to fight against foreign imperialism.
 Cinco de Mayo therefore celebrates not only the unification of Mexico, but their victory as a relatively new nation against the nearly undefeated, and much larger, French army.
 This sense of patriotism continues today — and can be seen through colorful Cinco de Mayo parades and fiestas in select Mexican cities.

-For many Mexicans and Mexican-Americans, it’s just another Friday.
+For many Mexicans and Mexican-Americans, it’s just another day

 Unless you’re in a city like Puebla, where the historic battle was fought all those years ago, you might not find the boisterous fiestas you were expecting.
-In fact, a majority of the country continues on like normal — banks, stores and government buildings stay open while only students get the day off.
+In fact, a majority of the country continues on like normal — banks, stores, and government buildings stay open while only students get the day off.
 If you’re looking for a rowdy parade, Puebla, Mexico is the place to be.
 Each year, locals reenact the Battle of Puebla by dressing up as French and Mexican soldiers, complete with fake artillery and plastic weapons.
 Following their reenacted victory, the crowd breaks out in song and dance to commemorate the historic moment — you might even catch a celebrity or two in attendance.

-The U.S. takes it to another level.
+The U.S. takes it to another level

 Because of marketing efforts and the 35 million people who identify as Mexican Americans in the U.S., Cinco de Mayo is somewhat of a novelty here today.
 What started as a small party between Mexicans living in California during the 1860s has now become a commercialized, nationwide U.S. celebration of Mexican culture.
 Corporations initially saw the holiday as a way to reach Hispanic populations by promoting Mexican products like tequila and Corona, an effort which eventually led to their widespread popularity among all demographics.